TurBoss/megaclockw/README.md

+# MegaClockW

-# MegaClockW - Remote control your MD mods over wifi
+Remote control your MD mods over wifi

 MegaClockW Allows to control Region/Lang, video mode HZ, reset console and control the cpu mhz from 5.0 to 12.8

 ## Software Installation

-Download Thonny and install Micropython on the raspberry pi pico w upload the project files to the root of the pico
+Download Thonny and install Micropython on the Raspberry pi pico W

+upload the project files with thonny to the root of the pico

 https://github.com/thonny/thonny/releases
 https://micropython.org/download/rp2-pico-w/